verhas/BLOG/exception_no_stack/ARTICLE.md

 ```

 This time I did not delete any line to make you feel the weight of it on your shoulder.
 Now you may start to think if it
-was really worth using the exception structure instead of some neat, slim special purpose data structure that contains
+was really worth using the exception structure instead of some neat, slim special-purpose data structure that contains
 only the very information that we need.
 If you start to think that [then stop it](youtube.com/watch?v=Ow0lr63y4Mw).
 Don't do
 it.
 The problem, if any, is not that we have too much information.
 The problem is the way we represent it.
 To overcome it the
 solution is not to throw out the baby with the bathwater... the excess information but rather to represent it in a more